Vile Bodies: Plot

-Winning 1,000 pounds on a bet, Adam gives it to a drunk major to place on a horse, but the major disappears.
+Winning £1,000 on a bet, Adam gives it to a drunk major to place on a horse, but the major disappears.
 After a fancy dress party, where he meets up with Nina and Agatha, the young people go back to the home of a quiet girl who turns out to be the Prime Minister's daughter.
 Agatha, who is in Hawaiian costume, is kicked out, to the delight of press photographers.
 The implication of orgies at 10 Downing Street causes the collapse of the government.

-Nina suggests that Adam asks her widowed father in the country for money to marry on.
-The eccentric old man comes up with a cheque for 1,000 pounds and, in celebration, Adam takes Nina to a country hotel to claim her virginity.
-She claims not to have enjoyed it, pointing out also to Adam that the signature on the cheque says Charlie Chaplin.
+Nina suggests that Adam ask her widowed father in the country for money to marry on.
+The eccentric old man comes up with a cheque for £1,000 and, in celebration, Adam takes Nina to a country hotel to claim her virginity.
+She claims not to have enjoyed it, and also points out to Adam that the signature on the cheque reads Charlie Chaplin.

 The next big party in London is being held by Margot Metroland, whose private business is recruiting girls for Latin American brothels, and will feature an American lady evangelist with her choir of female angels.
 The party is crashed by Simon Balcairn, a friend of Adam's who is a gossip columnist, but Simon is kicked out and in despair gasses himself.

 Simon's job is offered to Adam, who initially devotes much of his column to the exploits of his friends but finds he can only broaden the scope by invention.
 A dim childhood friend of Nina is transformed in dashing man-about-town Ginger Littlejohn.
 Still unable to marry, Nina suggests another attempt at her father.
-Adam finds the old man involved in the shooting of a historical film on his estate and comes away empty-handed.
+Adam finds the old man involved in the shooting of an historical film on his estate and comes away empty-handed.